 Internal UNM School of Law Programs

-The UNM School of Law, Brown University, and Tougaloo College have partnered to host a three-week summer research dialogue around issues of race, justice, and the law as they have affected “involuntary Americans” (e.g., Indigenous peoples here before Columbus, people of African descent brought and enslaved, and people of Hispanic descent here before the Treaty of Guadalupe Hidalgo).
-The Conversation seeks to create opportunities for students to interact with established scholars and law professors writing on such topics and will include support for students to build on their summer work to create finished, publishable work during the academic year.
+Brown University, Tougaloo College, and the University of New Mexico School of Law have partnered to host a three-week summer research dialogue among rising second, third- and fourth-year undergraduates around issues of race, justice and the law as they have affected “involuntary Americans” (e.g., Indigenous peoples here before Columbus, Blacks brought as enslaved people, Mexicans here before the Treaty of Guadalupe Hidalgo, and immigrants brought as children).
 Participants will be encouraged to consider career pathways in academia, law, and combinations thereof in hopes that they can, in the course of their careers, further ongoing conversations and work on the issues involved.